ahmadnassri/action-workflow-queue/README.md

-# GitHub Action: Workflow Run Wait
+# GitHub Action: Workflow Run Queue

 If the same workflow is already running from a previous commit, wait for it to finish